Health Care Professional Information

 Germanium is a naturally occurring mineral that is used in the manufacturing of electronics and optical equipments.
 Whereas trace amounts can be found in some foods, it is not thought to be essential for normal body functions.
 But inorganic and organic germanium products, which have different biological activities, have been promoted to treat wide range of diseases, including cancer and AIDS.

 Germanium compounds have immunomodulating and antioxidant activities (9) (10) (11) (12) (13) (14).
 Spirogermanium, an azaspiran compound, was investigated as an anticancer drug.
-However, clinical trials using injectable form reported severe renal, hepatic, myelogenous, and neurologic toxicities (2) (3) (6) (7) (15).
+Severe renal, hepatic, myelogenous, and neurologic toxicities have been reported (2) (3) (6) (7) (15).
 Germanium sesquioxide (Ge-132), an organic compound that is supposed to have lower toxicities, has been marketed as a dietary supplement to help fight cancers.
 In a single case study, tumor remission was reported following oral supplementation (17).
 However, there is no conclusive evidence showing this compound is an effective cancer treatment.
 A phase II clinical trial of germanium in reducing radiation-induced fatigue in cancer patients is underway (18).

 There are concerns of contamination of germanium products by the toxic inorganic germanium dioxide.
 The FDA has issued warning letters to marketers of germanium about unsubstantiated claims.
 Importation of germanium for human consumption is not allowed (19) (20) (21).